 Clear, sharp vision is easy to take for granted until your eyesight gets hazy.
 Unfortunately, there are many causes of blurry vision—some minor, some quite serious—and treatment depends entirely on the underlying cause.
-That’s why it’s important to schedule an eye examination if you experience sudden or ongoing blurry vision.
+That’s why scheduling an eye examination is essential if you experience sudden or ongoing blurry vision.
 Your eye doctor will be able to determine what’s causing hazy vision and recommend treatment or medication.

-In the meantime, here’s a look at some of the common underlying causes of blurry vision and how they are treated.
-Keep in mind that treatment may vary depending on factors such as your age and overall health, so talk to an eye doctor to make a plan for improving your vision.
+In the meantime, here’s a look at some common underlying causes of blurry vision and how they are treated.
+Remember that treatment may vary depending on factors such as your age and overall health, so talk to an eye doctor to make a plan for improving your vision.

 Myopia

 Myopia, better known as nearsightedness, is one of the most common refractive eye errors.
-People who are nearsighted are able to see well up close but have difficulty seeing distant objects clearly.
+Nearsighted people can see well up close but have difficulty seeing distant objects clearly.
 Myopia symptoms may include:

 What causes myopia?